netherphp/standards/README.md

 * design for strict types in mind.
 * attempt to keep lines shorter than 80 characters.
 * prefer single quotes when not using string evaluation.
+* anything that can have a type, should have a type.

 ## Inline Documentation.